msi-ris/Tutorials/rnaseq_cmd.md

   they're gone for good.
 - `head`: show the "head" of a file.
 This command will show you the first few lines of a file.
+- `ssh`: secure shell.
+This will let you log in to a remote machine to execute commands.
+We will use this command to log in to MSI systems.

 #### Other Resources
 There are plenty of resources available for learning how to interact with the